|Office:||657 Ross |

-His articles, reviews, and commentary have appeared (or are forthcoming) in the Arab Studies Journal; Comparative Studies in Society and History; Comparative Studies of South Asia, Africa and the Middle East; the International Journal of Middle East Studies; Jadaliyya; the Journal of the Ottoman and Turkish Studies Association; the Ottoman History Podcast; and the Review of Middle East Studies.
+Professor Low’s articles have appeared (or are forthcoming) in Comparative Studies in Society and History; Comparative Studies of South Asia, Africa and the Middle East; Environment and History; the Journal of the Ottoman and Turkish Studies Association; and the International Journal of Middle East Studies.

-Professor Low’s language training and research have been supported by the American Institute for Yemeni Studies, the Institute of Turkish Studies, Columbia University’s Institute for Religion, Culture, and Public Life, and the David L. Boren National Security Education Program.
-In the summer of 2016, he was a Visiting Senior Fellow at Koç University’s Research Center for Anatolian Civilizations in Istanbul.
+Professor Low’s research and language training have been supported by the American Institute for Yemeni Studies, Columbia University’s Institute for Religion, Culture, and Public Life, Iowa State University’s Center for Excellence in the Arts and Humanities, and the David L. Boren National Security Education Program.
+In 2016, he was a Visiting Senior Fellow at Koç University’s Research Center for Anatolian Civilizations (ANAMED) in Istanbul.

-“Unfurling the Flag of Extraterritoriality: Autonomy, Foreign Muslims, and the Capitulations in the Ottoman Hijaz,” Journal of the Ottoman and Turkish Studies Association, forthcoming November 2016.
+“Unfurling the Flag of Extraterritoriality: Autonomy, Foreign Muslims, and the Capitulations in the Ottoman Hijaz,” Journal of the Ottoman and Turkish Studies Association 3, no. 2 (2016): 299-323.

-“Ottoman Infrastructures of the Saudi Hydro-State: The Technopolitics of Pilgrimage and Potable Water in the Hijaz,” in Comparative Studies in Society and History 57, no. 4 (2015).
+“Ottoman Infrastructures of the Saudi Hydro-State: The Technopolitics of Pilgrimage and Potable Water in the Hijaz,” Comparative Studies in Society and History 57, no. 4 (October 2015): 942-974.